Salem Arts Exchange Sewing

 Serving our refugee neighbors through the universal language of arts and crafts.

 In May of 2020, Arrive Ministries acquired Salem Arts Exchange to further continue our mutual goal of welcoming refugee and immigrant neighbors in Minnesota.

-Salem Arts Exchange is located in the Phillips Neighborhood of Minneapolis.
+Salem Arts Exchange Sewing is located in the Phillips Neighborhood of Minneapolis.

-Other Arrive Ministries sewing sites operate in St. Cloud, Willmar, and Oakdale.
+Arrive Ministries collaborates with other sewing sites in St. Cloud, Willmar, and Oakdale.